DavidHGillen/Element/README.md

 Element Modeling Studio.
 An idea to attempt making a web based modeling program in my spare time.
 Why?
 Because I keep getting grumpy at the existing options, this will either teach me to be quiet or make something better.
 It's a bit early to offer help, so maybe check back later.

 Element's core design points are five fold
 * One element at a time.
-Editing for single models/model sets to be used & rendered elsewhere.
+Editing for single models/tilesets to be used, rendered, and composited elsewhere.
 * Free to use.
-There's a lot of people who want to make things, having good tools is essential.
+There's a lot of people who want to make things, having good tools is essential to that.
 * Real-time content.
 This is the subset of 3D modeling that matters to me; not film, printing, etc.
 * Universal.
-Browsers are universal (and these days pretty fast) easiest lift for sharing and working.
+Everyone, everywhere.
+That's why Localization and accessibility are first class dev priorities.
 * No lies.
 I will be honest with you about what I'm making, and Element won't lie about what it's doing.

-We're going to be making the tool I want to have, I'll just trust that I'm not too much of an edge case.
+We're going to be making the tool I want to have, I'll just trust that I'm not too much of an edge case and be open to input.

 # As a modeler (making things)
-So this is the tool for you if you want to make models to import into ThreeJS, Unreal4, Substance, or other applications.
+So this is the tool for you if you want to make models to import into ThreeJS, Unreal4, Substance, Mixer, or other applications.
 It's free to use for any and all work with no retained rights on any content created with Element.
 I.E. Free that actually means free, even to commercial projects.
-But if you're making millions, donate to the cause perhaps? or maybe you could commission updates & bugfixes?
+But if you're making millions, donate to the cause perhaps? or maybe you could commission updates, bugfixes, and speaking engagements?

 Element intends to provide a suite of tools to give you precise control and full information about what's going on.
 There may be a little bit of a learning wall due to this.
 I won't be hiding what's actually going on and it may be intimidating or confusing, but you'll catch on quick.
-It's not that hard, it's just that none of the other tools explain it :)
+It's not that hard, it's just that none of the other tools explain it.
+The lack of explanation leads to a lot of superstition and mis information I want to address :)

 Element has no intention of becoming a rendering, painting, or printing tool.
-But please fell free to use Element models in those capacities, I intend to use a lot of Substance Painter with the models I make.
+But please feel free to use Element models in those capacities, I intend to use a lot of other tools with the models I make.

 ### Running the program:
 * Anywhere